-The Breakout Mentors approach to coding requires much more from our instructors than a summer camp or after-school center.
-Let’s compare it to kids learning to make art.
+The Breakout Mentors approach to coding requires a lot from our instructors.
+Much more than a summer camp or after-school center that will have a step-by-step tutorial led by a high school student.
+To illustrate the difference, let’s compare it to kids learning to make art.

 It is easy to help someone color between the lines.
 It is a highly structured exercise with most of the work done for you (the original drawing) and very little can go wrong.
 It qualifies as art and is a fine way to get started, but ultimately isn’t going to create an artist.